lakshmiDRIP/DROP/NumericalAnalysisLibrary.md

 	* Example: 2D Diffusion
 	* Crank–Nicolson for nonlinear problems
 	* Application in financial mathematics
 	* References
+ * Alternating Direction Implicit Method
+	* Overview
+	* ADI for Matrix Equations
+		* The Method
+		* When to use ADI
+		* Shift-parameter Selection and the ADI Error Equation
+			* Near-optimal Shift Parameters
+			* Heuristic Shift-parameter Strategies
+		* Factored ADI
+	* ADI for Parabolic Equations
+		* Example: 2D Diffusion Equation
+		* Generalizations
+	* Fundamental ADI FADI
+		* Simplification of ADI to FADI
+		* Relation to Other Implicit Methods
+	* References
  * Sylvester Equation
 	* Existence and uniqueness of the solutions